Heads-up: the 2010-11 calendar is here.

 - Download the file to your desktop and unzip.

 - Open Outlook and select “File” > “Import and Export” > “Import from another program or file”, then click “Next”.

 - Choose “Comma Separated Values (Windows)”, then click “Next”.

 - Use the “Browse” button on the next screen to select the CSV file you unzipped in step 1.

 - On the next screen make sure to select “Calendar” as the destination then click “Next” and “Finish”… That’s it!

-DISABLING REMINDERS: If you wish to disable the reminders, open the CSV file in Excel and change the value of “reminder on/off” (column G) to FALSE for each game before you import the Calendar into Outlook.
+DISABLING REMINDERS: If you wish to disable the reminders, open the CSV file and change the value of “reminder on/off” (column G) to FALSE for each game before you import the Calendar into Outlook.

-TROUBLESHOOTING: If you try to import the Calendar but don’t see any of the games listed in your calendar (especially if you do not get any kind of error message), shut Outlook down completely (open Task Manager to make sure that OUTLOOK.EXE is not running) and re-open Outlook and try the import again.
+TROUBLESHOOTING: If you try to import the schedule but don’t see any of the games listed in your calendar (especially if you do not get any kind of error message), shut Outlook down completely (open Task Manager to make sure that OUTLOOK.EXE is not running) and re-open Outlook and try the import again.